Central America & Caribbean

 Why Central America & Caribbean?

-Despite vibrant tourism and export economies, much of Central America and the Caribbean remains vulnerable to poverty.
+Despite vibrant tourism and export economies, much of Central America and the Caribbean remains vulnerable to poverty and is also one of the most vulnerable regions to the effects of climate change.
 Countless families rely on small-scale farming, yet unpredictable weather patterns—from hurricanes to prolonged droughts—often destroy crops and livelihoods.
 As a result, hunger and malnutrition persist across the region.

 Additionally, degraded soils and limited access to agricultural resources have heightened food insecurity.
 When natural disasters strike, rural communities are often the hardest hit, lacking the means to adapt and recover.
-Sustainable, long-term solutions to improve crop yields and build resilience are urgently needed.
+While in Central America the prevalence of undernourishment increased from 5.6% in 2019 to 5.9% in 2022, in the Caribbean there was an increase from 15.4% in 2021 to 17.2% in 2023 (FAO, 2024).
+Thereby, in the Caribbean, 7.2 million people experienced hunger in 2022 and 60.6% of the population experienced moderate or severe food insecurity (PAHO, 2023).
+In this context, sustainable long-term solutions to improve crop yields and build resilience are urgently needed.

-By establishing our Impact Center in this region, we are equipping smallholder farmers with practical, climate-smart techniques that nurture both the land and the people who depend on it.
-Through hands-on trainings and innovative approaches, we aim to empower families to break the cycle of poverty and cultivate a stronger future for their communities.
+By establishing our Impact Center in this region, we are training smallholder farmers and intermediaries working with them with practical, climate-smart techniques that nurture both the land and the people who depend on it.
+Through hands-on trainings and innovative approaches, we aim to ensure families will break the cycle of poverty and cultivate a stronger future for their communities.

 Meet Katalina Landeata